ttasterisco/ttasterisco.github.com/_posts/2015-04-05-my-clj-s-setup.md

 What I particularly enjoy about my setup is that it's pretty good for multiple monitors.
 Sublime on my main screen, Terminator on another.
 And maybe the browser on a 3rd screen.

-And not only you can use the mouse (*can*, not *must*), but it's also a fairly lightweight setup too.
+And you can use the mouse (*can*, not *must*).

+Also, it's a fairly lightweight setup too (well, I didn't audit it, but it sure *feels* lightweight).

 ### Boom!

-So if you want an alternative setup for using Clojure/Script, here is one.
-It should be pretty easy to customize it given that I use very specific tools for each job.
+So, if you want an alternative setup for using Clojure/Script, here is one.
+It should be pretty easy to customize it, given that I use very specific tools for each job.

 The end!